-We take advantage of the motorway and drive over the River Clyde.
-Starting at the older buildings, explore the Cathedral dating back to 1200 AD and the oldest house Provand’s Lordship 1471 AD and the nearby Necropolis graveyard.
-The Clyde river made Glasgow and during the British empire it was known as the second city after London for international import & export of trade and ship building.
-Remarkable architecture, the iconic works of Charles Rennie Mackintosh, a Scottish architect, designer, water colourist and artist.
-Georgian and Victorian classical buildings throughout.
-Greco/Roman & Gothic styled buildings to see and George square is city centre.
-The West end of Glasgow is the nicer and has incredible museums & art galleries.
-The University of Glasgow buliding a must see attraction on tour and the Kelvingrove Art Gallery & Museum.
+We take advantage of the motorway and drive around the River Clyde.
+Exploring the Medieval Cathedral dating back to 1200 AD and the oldest house Provand’s Lordship 1471 AD and the nearby Necropolis graveyard.
+Next taking a look at the downtown city centre area, remarkable architecture, Georgian and Victorian classical buildings throughout.
+Greco/Roman & Gothic styled buildings to see and George square.
+The iconic works of Charles Rennie Mackintosh, a Scottish architect, designer and artist.
+The West end is the nicer part and has incredible museums & art galleries free to visitors.
+The University of Glasgow building a must see attraction on tour and the Kelvingrove Art Gallery & Museum.
 Surrounding green parks and botanical gardens to walk and where you find popular shops and places to eat & drink.

 3. Tolbooth Steeple, George Square.

 4. Old Trinity College & Lord Roberts Monument.